oldnomad/picosocks5/README.md

 [![pipeline status](https://gitlab.com/oldnomad/picosocks5/badges/master/pipeline.svg)](https://gitlab.com/oldnomad/picosocks5/commits/master)

 PicoSOCKS5 is a very simple and very lightweight SOCKS5 proxy server.
-It is written in pure C and by default uses no extra libraries besides GLibc.
+It is written in pure C and by default uses no extra libraries besides GLibc or any other POSIX-compatible runtime (such as `musl`).

 # License